ak2022dev/coach-chitter-first-try-ruby/README.md

 * Feel free to use Google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README
 * If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code by 10am Monday morning

 Challenge:
 -------